 11. Local/National Emergencies:

-• Monitor the new and follow any instructions given.
+• Monitor the news and follow any instructions given

 • Call the library director and or board president